rvrnjn594/design-patterns/01.creational/03-factory-method.md

 > - ConcreteCreator (PizzaFactory): Is a concrete class that implements the factory method to crete and return a ConcreteProduct to Client.
 > - Client: Asks the Creator for a Product.

 A Client that requires a ConcreteProduct does not create any object but instead asks the Creator for it.
-The ConcreteCreator implements the factory method to create the object transparently from the Client
+The ConcreteCreator implements the factory method to create the object transparently from the Client.
 As a result, the Client is not required to be aware of any ConcreteProduct and how they are created.
 This approach advocates the OOP principle: **"Program to an interface, not to an implementation"**, which leads to polymorphism, a key feature of OOP.
 In addition, as object creation is centralized in the ConcreteCreator, any changes made to a Product or any ConcreteProduct does not affect the Client.

 ### [Applying the Factory Method Pattern](https://springframework.guru/gang-of-four-design-patterns/factory-method-design-pattern/)